 Wooden Door Costs: Simple Breakdown for Interior and Exterior Doors in Long Island City, NY

 Shopping for wooden doors in Long Island City?
-You're probably wondering what you'll actually pay.
+You're probably wondering what to expect.
 The answer depends on several factors: door type, wood species, size, hardware, and installation complexity.
-Most homeowners in Queens County spend between $500 and $3,500 per door, including installation.
+Each of these shapes the project for homeowners in Queens County.

 At Fifty Three Restorations Inc, we've installed hundreds of wooden doors throughout Astoria, Bayside, Flushing, Forest Hills, Jackson Heights, and Kew Gardens over the past 30 years.
-We understand how confusing door pricing can be when you're planning a renovation or restoration project.
+We understand how many choices go into a door project when you're planning a renovation or restoration.

-This guide breaks down wooden door costs in straightforward terms.
-You'll learn what affects pricing, where you can save money, and when professional installation makes financial sense.
-Whether you're restoring a historic brownstone or upgrading a modern apartment, you'll get the information you need to budget accurately.
+This guide breaks down what to consider when choosing wooden doors.
+You'll learn what affects your options, where to focus your decisions, and when professional installation matters most.
+Whether you're restoring a historic brownstone or upgrading a modern apartment, you'll get the information you need to make confident decisions.

-Let's start with the basics: interior doors typically cost less than exterior doors because they don't need weather resistance.
-A basic interior pine door might run $150-$400, while a solid mahogany exterior door can reach $2,000-$4,000 before installation.
-Custom work, period reconstructions, and specialty finishes add to these base costs.
+Let's start with the basics: interior doors are generally simpler than exterior doors because they don't need weather resistance.
+A basic interior pine door sits at the practical end of the range, while a solid mahogany exterior door sits at the premium end.
+Custom work, period reconstructions, and specialty finishes add to the scope.

-Wooden door costs vary significantly based on construction type, materials, and intended use.
+Wooden doors vary significantly based on construction type, materials, and intended use.
 Knowing these differences helps you set realistic expectations and make informed decisions.

 Door Construction Types

 Solid wood doors use one wood species throughout.
-They're the most expensive but offer superior durability, sound insulation, and aesthetic appeal.
+They're the premium option, offering superior durability, sound insulation, and aesthetic appeal.
 These doors work beautifully in historic homes throughout Queens County.

 Solid core doors feature a composite interior with wood veneer surfaces.
-They provide good stability and insulation at moderate prices.
+They provide good stability and insulation at a mid-range level.
 Many homeowners in Forest Hills and Kew Gardens choose these for bedrooms and bathrooms.

 Hollow core doors contain a honeycomb interior with thin wood veneer.
-They're the least expensive option but offer minimal sound blocking and feel lightweight.
-These work for closets or utility spaces where budget matters most.
+They're the most basic option but offer minimal sound blocking and feel lightweight.
+These work for closets or utility spaces where a simple solution is fine.

 Your choice depends on where the door goes and what performance you need.
 Exterior doors in Long Island City face harsh winters and humid summers, making durable species worth the investment.